argonne-lcf/AuroraBugTracking/bugs.md

 ## A2

-A new GPU framework.
+A new GPU framework is required.
+I have been available internally at Intel.
 ETA?
+WA is to use less OpenMP thread, so doing less copy.

 ## A3